Wildfire Smoke and Air Quality

 If your community is at immediate risk from air pollution caused by dense wildfire smoke, Environment and Climate Change Canada will issue an air quality alert.

-Environment and Climate Change Canada issues twice-daily smoke predictions (FireWork) that show where smoke from fires in Canada and the United States is expected to spread over the next 48 hours (available April 1 to October 31 only).
+Environment and Climate Change Canada issues twice-daily smoke predictions (FireWork) that show where smoke from fires in Canada and the United States is expected to spread over the next 48 hours (available early April to late October).
 FireWork does not predict the burn path of a wildfire.

 - Evening forecast: a computer-generated smoke animation that indicates how wildfire smoke is expected to spread hour by hour, for the next 48 hours (starting at 00:00 UTC* and updated at 05:30 UTC).
 One-hour steps in the animation can be viewed separately.